soar-tech/strapi/docs/3.x.x/guides/deployment.md

 ### 6. Complete the Strapi project and Database set-up

 Below you will find database options when working with Heroku.
-Please choose the correct database (e.g. MongoDB, PostgreSQL, etc.) and follow those instructions after completing the above set-up and configuration steps.
+Please choose the correct database (e.g. MongoDB, PostgreSQL, etc.) and follow those instructions.

 :::: tabs cache-lifetime="10" :options="{ useUrlFragment: false }"